nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 ### Salesforce package installation.

+Prerequesites:
-Prerequesite: you must have installed the [Salesforce CLI](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.get_started_cli) and have it authenticated against your Salesforce organization.
+- You must have installed the [Salesforce CLI](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.get_started_cli) and have it authenticated against your Salesforce organization.
+- Your Salesforce organization must be on Salesforce lightening.
+Salesforce Aurora is not supported.

 The Nuxeo Salesforce package is currently made available as an [unlocked package](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_intro.htm).
 Nuxeo will longer term publish it as a managed package on Salesforce marketplace.